 - Food dyes

 - Glutamates such as MSG

-Children with autism and ADHD develop picky eating due to the chronic inflammatory response from the gastrointestinal system (Leaky Gut Syndrome) which exacerbates their symptoms and creates a vicious cycle unless the food intolerances are removed.
+Children with neurodevelopmental disorders develop picky eating due to the chronic inflammatory response from the gastrointestinal system (Leaky Gut Syndrome) which exacerbates their symptoms and creates a vicious cycle unless the food intolerances are removed.

 These children are very sensitive to foods and develop food intolerances very easily, so what’s the next step?

 What to Do When Food Sensitivities and Intolerances Are Suspected

 - Have your child tested with an IgG ELISA food allergy test